arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/24.anomaly-detection-application-note/content.md

 ### Edge Impulse Library Integration

-The enhanced sketch starts by including the Edge Impulse library with the necessary constants and configuring the Opta™'s hardware resources for both sensing and alerting.
+The enhanced sketch starts by including the Edge Impulse library with the necessary constants and configuring the Opta's hardware resources for both sensing and alerting.

 ```arduino
 // Include the Edge Impulse library (name will match your project)